Mikyx-1/batch_norm_fusion/README.md

 ---

-Thank you for supporting the community by optimizing deep learning models!
+Thank you for supporting the community by optimising deep learning models!